 - Muscle relaxation

 In general, stress has been found to be a known risk factor in developing addiction and increasing the likelihood of relapse.
 Drug withdrawal states, in particular, can be the source of considerable emotional stress.
-Considering how many people recovering from chronic substance abuse problems experience residual withdrawal effects well into recovery, relaxation skills can prove invaluable in warding off drug-using urges.
+Considering how many people recovering from chronic substance use disorder problems experience residual withdrawal effects well into recovery, relaxation skills can prove invaluable in warding off drug-using urges.
 They can be used to counteract the feelings of stress or anxiety that surface in everyday life.

 Step Two – Make an Anxiety Hierarchy